EduCap: History

 From the 1980s, increasing college tuition costs created demand for more funding than could be provided by federal aid programs.

 In 1987, Father John Whalen, a Catholic priest, founded a non-profit loan program to provide private funding for college students in the District of Columbia who did not qualify for government financial aid.
-In 1988, Catherine B. Reynolds joined the foundation as comptroller, and renamed the foundation EduCap.
-Catherine Reynolds soon became President of the student loan company.
+In 1988, Catherine B. Reynolds] joined the foundation as comptroller, and renamed the foundation EduCap.
+She soon became president of the student loan company.
 EduCap was insolvent when Reynolds was hired, but, as reported by The Washington Post, she established a nationwide private education loan program and established a for-profit affiliate, Servus Financial.
-It became the first education loan company to securitize credit-based private loans on Wall Street, was the first to market private student loan programs directly to consumers, and was the first to provide access to education financing as an employee benefit for corporations.
+It became the first education loan company to securitize credit-based private loans on Wall Street, the first to market private student loan programs directly to consumers, and the first to provide access to education financing as an employee benefit for corporations.

 In March 2000, Servus Financial was sold to Wells Fargo Bank.
 In seven years, the foundation’s initial investment of $60,000 became worth several hundred million dollars.
 Servus Financial had provided 350,000 private student loans.

 Operations

 Catherine B. Reynolds Foundation

-The Catherine B. Reynolds Foundation is a United States-based non-profit organization that was established in 2001.
-The foundation was financed by the sale of Servus Financial Corporation, which was chaired by Catherine B. Reynolds.
-Since its creation, the foundation has donated more than $100 million to beneficiaries in the performing arts, education, and community services.
+The Catherine B. Reynolds Foundation is a United States-based non-profit organization established in 2001.
+It was financed by the sale of Servus Financial Corporation, chaired by Catherine B. Reynolds.
+The foundation has donated more than $100 million to beneficiaries in the performing arts, education, and community services.

 These include the D.C.
-College Access Program, the John F. Kennedy Center for the Performing Arts, the National Gallery of Art, National Portrait Gallery, Ford’s Theater Society, Dance Theatre of Harlem, the Blair House Restoration Fund, the National Geographic Society the National Symphony Orchestra, N Street Village, Library of Congress Marine Corps Scholarship Foundation, the MIT YouPitch Entrepreneurship Competition, the Stanford Center on Longevity, the American Academy of Achievement, the Reynolds Fellows for Social Entrepreneurship at NYU, and Harvard University.
+College Access Program, the John F. Kennedy Center for the Performing Arts, the National Gallery of Art, National Portrait Gallery, Ford’s Theater Society, Dance Theatre of Harlem, the Blair House Restoration Fund, the National Geographic Society, the National Symphony Orchestra, N Street Village, Library of Congress, the Marine Corps Scholarship Foundation, the MIT YouPitch Entrepreneurship Competition, the Stanford Center on Longevity, and Harvard University.

-In 2007, the Foundation funded The Museum of the Rockies' excavation of one of its most famous Tyrannosaurus rex fossils and named her Catherine, after Catherine Reynolds, when they discovered it was a female dinosaur.
+In 2007, the foundation funded the Museum of the Rockies' excavation of one of its most famous Tyrannosaurus rex fossils and named her Catherine, after Reynolds, when they discovered it was a female.